 Mentoring Positives is committed to building strong, trusting relationships, positives attitudes, and life skills in youth through mentoring and social entrepreneurship.

 Will Green was raised in Gary, Indiana.
-Despite growing up in a city known as “America’s murder capital,” Will and his two younger brothers thrived thanks to the unyielding support of their mother, Muriel Pipkins.
+Despite growing up in a city known, at the time, as “America’s murder capital,” Will and his two younger brothers thrived thanks to the unyielding support of their mother, Muriel Pipkins.
 As a youth, Will found a meaningful outlet through sports; a stand-out basketball player, Will went on to play in college.
-Will graduated from Calumet High School (Gary Indiana) in 1989.
+Will graduated from Calumet High School (Gary, Indiana) in 1989.
 He earned a basketball scholarship to attend Kankakee Community College (a 2 year school) in Illinois 89-91.
-Will then transferred to UW Eau Claire and played for the men’s basketball team at Eau Claire from 1991-1993.
-Will had about a year left of school to finish.
-So after 22 years Will decided to enroll in Upper Iowa University, where he graduated with a B.A. in Psychology in 2015.
-Will began his professional journey working with the Eau Claire Academy, a residential treatment center for youth with emotional and behavioral problems.
-There Will found his niche engaging with and supporting at-risk youth.
+Will then transferred to UW Eau Claire and played for the men’s basketball team at UWEC from 1991-1993.
+Will had about a year left of school to graduate but did not receive his degree.
+After 22 years, Will decided to enroll in Upper Iowa University where he graduated with a B.A. in Psychology in 2015.
+Will began his professional journey working at the Eau Claire Academy, a residential treatment center for youth with emotional and behavioral problems.
+There, Will found his niche engaging with and supporting at-risk youth.

 Will and Becky married in 2002.
 They have two daughters, Malia and Skylar.
 In 2003, Will’s beloved mother, Muriel passed away.
 It was during this time that Will decided to start his own mentoring program.
 Will used his mother’s initials as the inspiration to create “Mentoring Positives,” a program that Will hoped would honor the dedication and commitment that Muriel Pipkins showed to those in her family and community.